nitinpadgotra/payslip/README.md

 3. Run the node server using node server.js
 4. Go to frontEnd folder run teh code with python -m SimpleHTTPServer or place teh file to any web server you want like apache directory.
 5. Try to genarte the PAy Slip.
-* Note: There is no validation on teh front end form but liitle validation are applied on the backend API
+* Note: There is no validation on the front end form but little validation are applied on the backend API for numbers and string.

-Test values: